om-ai-lab/ImageRAG/README.md

 ```

 ## 📖 Setup SGLang (Docker)
-* Host Qwen2.5-32B-Instruct using SGLang for text parsing module
+* Host Qwen2.5-32B-Instruct with SGLang for text parsing module

 ```bash
 # Pull sglang docker (we use mirror just for speeding up the download process)